 With the growing interest in cryptocurrencies, the rate of money laundering fraud is also increasing.
 There are also a series of third-party websites that offer cryptocurrency mining opportunities.
 The use of these sites will boost the growth of new cryptocurrencies and provide a base of credibility for upcoming currencies.

-We’ve come up with a list of the best fraud prevention tips for digital currencies that can be followed by individuals and financial institutions.
+We’ve come up with a list of the best fraud protection tips for digital currencies that can be followed by individuals and financial institutions.

 Social engineering scams involve tricking customers into sharing their personal information.
 There are only two types of social engineering scams that you can find online including digital currencies: